 I would never tell my kids to go and hug somebody just because somebody else wants that.
 I will ask my kid if he wants to hug?
 If he won’t, I won’t force him.
 And you should encourage this too.
 I have boys but I can imagine the situations with little girls.
 I have read the pathetic stories where little girls have been assaulted just because they were forced to sit on somebody’s lap.

 Even I remember one of my friends told me one of her relatives tried to touch her because her mother asked her to go and hug that pathetic guest.
 Would you want to do that with your kid?
 Do you know what’s going on in the minds of your relatives or close family members who visit you often?
 Kids are not even safe in front of their Quran teachers, their uncles, and cousins.
 Then what we can do being mothers?

 We can encourage our kids to say NO when they need to say NO and don’t hesitate.
 This works in a lot of other ways too.
 When my boys are gonna grow up, they will go out and there will be girls out there.
 They should understand that they cannot touch any girl just because they want to touch.
 If a girl says NO, that means NO and there is no hidden answer.

-- 9 Funny ways having kids will change your life forever
+- 9 Funny ways how kids change your life!

 - 10 Things to prepare for before your newborn arrives!